sodadata/docs/soda-cloud/quick-start.md

 {% include compatible-warehouses.md %}

 1. If you have not already done so, create a free Soda Cloud account at <a href="https://cloud.soda.io/signup" target="_blank"> cloud.soda.io</a>.
 2. In Soda Cloud, navigate to **Datasets**, then click **Add Datasets** and follow the guided steps to connect a data source.
-Use the following input values for the **Connection Details** for reference.
+As reference, use the following input values for the **Connection Details** for a PostgreSQL data source.
 * Data source name: `demodata`
 * Data source type: `PostgreSQL`
 * Host: `localhost`